Over 100 acres burned in rural southwest Kansas fire - NewsBreak

 Over 100 acres burned in rural southwest Kansas fire

 SEWARD COUNTY—Fire crews spent overnight battling a large grass fire in rural Seward County.
-The fire burned over 100 acres and...jcpost.com
+The fire burned over 100 acres and...salinapost.com

 SEWARD COUNTY—Fire crews spent overnight battling a large grass fire in rural Seward County.
-The fire burned over 100 acres and...jcpost.com
+The fire burned over 100 acres and...salinapost.com

 Comments / 0